 - Emergency evacuation to a medical facility abroad

 - Other expenses related to immediate medical care

 So to be clear, travel medical insurance covers a host of things related to emergency care.
-What a travel medical policy won’t generally cover are things involving routine care.
+What a travel medical policy won’t generally cover are things involving routine medical care.
 For example: